-Let’s say we want to know if a new activity works (it could be anything from a new cancer drug to a new marketing campaign for your startup)…
+Let’s say we want to know if something new works (it could be anything from a drug to a marketing campaign)…

-The gold standard in terms of scientific rigour is to do a “double blind” study: that is, randomly split the population we’re trying to change into two groups: the test group, who receive the intervention, and the “control” group, who don’t.
-Importantly neither the test subjects or those running the test know which group any individual is in until after the test is completed and the results are collected.
+The scientific gold standard is to do a “double blind” study.
+People are randomly split into two groups: some who receive the intervention, and others who don’t.
+Importantly nobody knows which group any individual is in until after the test is completed and the results are collected.

-If we can show that those who got the intervention have a different set out outcomes from those that didn’t then we’ve proven a connection between the action we took and the impact it had.
-And if not, then we’ve still potentially learned something useful.
+If we can show that one group had different results from the other we’ve proven a connection between the action we took and the impact it had.
+And if not, we’ve still potentially learned something useful.

-It’s not always possible to be so clean in our testing.
-But, even in those cases there are still lots of ways that we can observe results and collect data try to establish this connection, if we’re so inclined.
-We can do a “single blind” test - where the subjects don’t know which group they are in but we do.
-Or even just a survey - it’s amazing how much we can learn by observing what people actually do compared to what they say they would do.
+Of course, it’s rare that we can be so clean and rigorous in our testing.
+There are still lots of other ways that we can observe results and collect data to establish this connection.
+We can do a “single blind” test - where people don’t know which group they are in but we do.
+Or even just watch - it’s amazing how much we can learn by observing what people actually do compared to what they say they would do.

 The second way to be wrong is to make a mistake.

-Really understanding our impact to a high standard is often difficult, expensive and time consuming.
-So there are almost infinite opportunities to introduce error, as we attempt to make it easier, cheaper or faster.
+Measuring our results accurately is often difficult, expensive and time consuming.
+So there are almost infinite opportunities to introduce error, as we attempt to make it easier, cheaper or faster.6

-In scientific testing, researchers typically make the distinction between accuracy (the difference between the measured value and the actual value) and precision (how similar multiple measurements of the same thing are to each other).
+Researchers make the distinction between accuracy (the difference between the measured value and the actual value) and precision (how similar multiple measurements of the same thing are to each other).7

-If we imagine throwing a bunch of darts at a dart board trying to hit the bullseye the accuracy of our throwing is measured by how close to the bullseye our darts are, while the precision is measured by how close to each other our darts are.
-If, for example, we throw five darts and they all hit double nineteen when we were aiming for the bullseye, then we could say our throwing is precise but inaccurate.
+If we imagine throwing a bunch of darts at a dart board aiming to hit the bullseye, the accuracy of our throwing is measured by how close to the bullseye our darts are, while the precision is measured by how close to each other our darts are.
+If, for example, we throw five darts and they all hit double nineteen when we were aiming for the bullseye, we would say our throwing is precise but inaccurate.

-So, even when we are testing for impact, it’s still possible to be wrong when errors are introduced.
+So even when we are measuring our results, it’s still possible to be wrong when errors are introduced.

-Last, but not least, the third way to be wrong about the impact we’re having is just to be dishonest.
+The final way to be wrong is just to be dishonest.

-Often the underlying (and unspoken) motive for doing this comes down to personal interest - perhaps being honest would have a negative impact on our career or reputation, perhaps it would be politically expensive in our organisation or community, or perhaps too much has been invested already on the assumption that an action will have an impact for it to be comfortable for us to admit otherwise.
+It might seem like this is the easiest one to avoid and so would be rare.
+But inside startups especially, it happens a lot.
+Often the underlying and unspoken motive for doing this comes down to personal interest and self-preservation: perhaps being honest would have a negative impact on our career or reputation; perhaps it would be politically expensive in our organisation or community; or perhaps too much has been invested already on the assumption that what we’re working on will have a positive impact for it to be comfortable for us to admit otherwise.